microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 ### Mock Factory

-This example includes a helper `SimpleMockFactory` class that simplifies the creation of commonly used mocks and helps declutter of the testing code.
+This example includes a helper `SimpleMockFactory` class that simplifies the creation of commonly used mocks and helps declutter the testing code.

 However, you may still need to create and configure specific mock objects that better serve the test case in some specific scenarios.